Skip to content

 1. Consistency Across Environments: Docker containers encapsulate all the required components, ensuring that applications run the same way, no matter where they are deployed.

-2. portability: Containers can be moved easily between different environments, whether it's your local machine, a data center, or a cloud provider.
+2. Portability: Containers can be moved easily between different environments, whether it's your local machine, a data center, or a cloud provider.

 3. Resource Efficiency: Unlike virtual machines that run full operating systems, Docker containers share the host machine's OS kernel, making them lighter and more efficient.